Issues

 The Menace of Globalism: Merwin K. Hart and Nationalist Conservatism, 1930–1960

 McPhee-Browne explains Hart’s impact, challenging the prevailing view of early opponents of the New Deal as principled libertarians untainted by bigotry.
 Instead, it presents a complex picture of nationalist conservatives as instrumental in crafting the ideology that would later define postwar conservatism.
-McPhee-Browne's work is a significant contribution to our understanding of the historical underpinnings of contemporary political discourse, providing an essential context for comprehending the ideological evolutions within American conservatism.
+McPhee-Browne's work is a significant contribution to our understanding of the historical underpinnings of contemporary political discourse—essential context for comprehending the ideological evolutions within American conservatism.

 This inaugural issue features the work of leading scholars who have examined right-wing politics across multiple regions worldwide.
 The issue contains full-length academic articles, essays, and a book review.